Deepak-Mahanta/Interview-notes/react.md

 A functional component in React is a JavaScript function that returns JSX (JavaScript XML) JSX is similar to HTML, but has a unique syntax.

-## What is class components components in reactjs?
+## What is class components in reactjs?

 A class component in React is a JavaScript class that renders React components.